Farrah Abraham Denies Cannes Wardrobe Malfunction Was Done Intentionally

 Former Teen Mom reality star Farrah Abraham is finally speaking out about her Cannes wardrobe malfunction revealing that she was “totally shocked” when she found out.
 The 26-year-old sat down recently with People where she broke her silence on what really led to the crazy wardrobe malfunction in Cannes.
-Abraham has been anything but shy in the past about showing off her body and proudly flaunting it, so when Abraham shockingly flashed her private parts while attending a Cannes Film Festival fashion show on May 14, as Inquisitr previously reported, many fans thought nothing of it and figured it was done on purpose.
+Abraham has been anything but shy in the past about showing off her body and proudly flaunting it, so when Abraham shockingly flashed her private parts while attending a Cannes Film Festival fashion show on May 14, as the Inquisitr previously reported, many fans thought nothing of it and figured it was done on purpose.

 As it turns out though Abraham is revealing the slip was far from intentional and was totally an accident.
 “That was just some made up press,” Abraham explained after news leaked that the wardrobe malfunction was a planned publicity stunt.
 “We were in the atrium, and I was so rushed and moving this huge dress and the slit just moved over,” she explains of how her floor-length silk gown revealed that she went commando that night.